simonLeary42/homelab-ansible/roles/oddish/README.md

 If that is not desired, you can get a fresh ubuntu install connected to wifi by editing `/etc/netplan/` and starting/restarting the `wpa_supplicant` service.
 See the `netplan` config file for an example.

+## manual filesystem setup

+This role expects that btrfs subvolumes have already been created:
+* `@` mounted at `/`
+* `@home` mounted at `/home`

+At time of writing, the default ubuntu server installer does not create btrfs subvolumes.
+After formatting the rootfs as btrfs, you have to create the new subvolumes, copy all files from the root subvolume, modify `/etc/fstab`, potentially modify grub, and reboot.

+This role also expects that there is no active swap file on the `@` subvolume.
+This can be done by disabling swap or creating a `@swap` subvolume and configuring the system to use that instead of `/swap.img`.
+Helpful guide on creating a new swap file: https://askubuntu.com/a/1206161

 ## manual gitea setup

 * TODO user creation